AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/managing-user-roles-and-permissions/descriptions-of-role-permissions.md

 * Access Audit Trail - Gives users access to both Asset Audit Trail and Admin Audit Trail
 * Access Channels - Gives users access only to modify the Channel tag, not other custom tags
 * Access Communication Limit - Gives users access to enable a communication limit in Admin
-* Access CRM - Gives users access to the CRM, such as Salesforce or Microsoft Dynamics, in Admin
+* Access CRM - Gives users access to the CRM, such as [!DNL Salesforce] or [!DNL Microsoft Dynamics], in Admin
-* Access [Data.com](https://Data.com) - Gives users access to the Data.com flow action
+* Access [Data.com](https://Data.com) - Gives users access to the [!DNL Data.com] flow action
 * Access Email Admin - Gives users to Email Admin, to change default settings, such as unsubscribe and branding domains
 * Access Event Partners - Gives users access to LaunchPoint in Admin
 * Access Field Management - Gives users access to Field Management in Admin